 Social media is your opportunity to reach a massive number of people with transparency, honesty, and integrity.
 My outlook on relationships in business was altered dramatically by a truly honorable representative of my college alma mater, Oral Roberts University, who established a long-term relationship with my wife Fran and me.

-A few years after we graduated, director of donor relations Dawn Ward reached out to us, and I regretfully – and quickly – informed her that we weren’t able to support the university financially at that time.
+A few years after we graduated, director of donor relations Dawn Ward reached out to us.
+I regretfully informed her that we weren’t able to support the university financially at that time.
 We were heavily invested in getting our new business off the ground.
 But Dawn responded that she wasn’t looking for donations; she was simply looking to build a relationship.

 She had heard about our fledgling business and thought it was an interesting venture.
-I found it quite refreshing that she still wanted to meet with us – I incorrectly assumed that alumni officials cared only about getting donations.
+I found it quite refreshing that she still wanted to meet with us.
+In fact, I had incorrectly assumed that alumni officials cared only about getting donations.
 So Fran and I met Dawn for dinner in New York, where we lived at the time.
 That first meeting completely changed our minds about the nature of business and relationships.
-Dawn’s genuineness and integrity really made an impact on Fran and me, and it has truly shaped the way we conduct business to this day.
+Dawn’s genuineness and integrity really made an impact on Fran and me, shaping the way we conduct business to this day.

 Dawn’s dedication to relationship-building blossomed into a mutually beneficial professional and personal relationship between us.
-When all the hard work we put into our business started to pay off, we actually had the opportunity to make a donation to Dawn and the university, supporting a new building project.
+When all the hard work we put into our business started to pay off, we had the chance to give back.
+We donated to Dawn and the university, supporting a new building project.